idmacleod/bookshop/README.md

 #### Possible Extensions

-* Calculate the markup on items in the store, and display it in the inventory
+* Calculate the markup on items in the store, and display it in the inventory.
 * Filter the inventory list by manufacturer.
 For example, provide an option to view all books in stock by a certain author.
 * Categorise your items.
-Books might be categorised by genre (crime, horror, romance...) and cars might be categorised by type (SUV, coupé, hatchback...).
+Books might be categorised by genre (crime, horror, romance) and cars might be categorised by type (SUV, coupé, hatchback).
 Provide an option to filter the inventory list by these categories.